extrapreneur/.github/README.md

 ## Requirements

 Personal access token is required to query GitHub API to get members from a GitHub organisation using [Octokit](https://github.com/octokit).
 `OWNER` environment variable is the repository owner's username or organisation name.
 For example, octocat or octoorg.

 ### How to create a personal access token

 [Creating secrets for a repository](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets#creating-secrets-for-a-repository) using your own personal access token set as environment variable `TOKEN`

+`github.repository_owner` return the owner of the repository, see [GitHub context: repository_owner](https://docs.github.com/en/actions/reference/workflows-and-actions/contexts#github-context)

 #### Running app locally